Ultra-Large-Scale Continuous-Variable Cluster States Multiplexed in the Time Domain

 One method to overcome this problem of scalability is to deterministically encode the modes within one beam.
-Entanglement between quadrature-phase amplitudes in continuous-wave laser beams has been deterministically created and exploited in QIP \cite{Su12,Furusawa98,Lee11,Ukai11-1,Ukai11-2,Yukawa08,Seiji12}, even though the quantum correlations are finite.
-Previous attempts to deterministically create cluster states within one beam have exploited the spatial or spectral orthogonality of quantum modes\cite{Seiji12,Menicucci08,Pysher11}.
-However, the complexity of the setups was not suitably reduced, and as a result, the graphs in previous demonstrations were limited in size.
-A novel method proposed in \cite{Menicucci11} lets quantum modes propagate within the same beam -- distinguished and ultimately made orthogonal by their separation in time.
-This time-domain multiplexing approach allows each additional quantum mode to be manipulated by the same optical components at different times.
+Entanglement between quadrature-phase amplitudes in continuous-wave laser beams has been deterministically created and exploited in QIP \cite{Su12,Furusawa98,Lee11,Ukai11-1,Ukai11-2,Yukawa08,Seiji12,Pysher11,Roslund13}, even though the quantum correlations are finite.
+Previous attempts to deterministically create cluster states within one beam have exploited the spatial \cite{Seiji12} or spectral \cite{Pysher11,Roslund13,Menicucci08} orthogonality of quantum modes.
+While such methods are potentially scalable, current experimental results are limited to generating entangled states of just a few modes each \cite{Seiji12,Pysher11,Roslund13}.\setcitestyle{numbers,open={},close={},citesep={,}}A novel method proposed in ref.~\cite{Menicucci11} lets quantum modes propagate within the same beam --- distinguished and ultimately made orthogonal by their separation in time.\setcitestyle{super,open={},close={},citesep={,}}The time-domain multiplexing approach allows each additional quantum mode to be manipulated by the same optical components at different times, which is a powerful concept, as found in atomic ensemble quantum memories \cite{Usmani2010}.

-Here, we experimentally generate an ultra-large entangled state that is locally equivalent (up to phase shifts) to a continuous-variable cluster state consisting of more than $10,000$ entangled wave-packets of light.
-The entangled states are multiplexed in the time domain and are deterministically created.
-We can individually access each wave-packet in the ultra-large-scale entangled states, which is an important consideration for QIP.
-The generated states, which we call extended EPR states, are equivalent to topologically one-dimensional continuous-variable cluster states up to local phase shifts\cite{Menicucci11} and are therefore a universal resource for single-mode MBQC with continuous-variables\cite{Menicucci06} (see supplementary section `\ref{sec:theory}').
-Fully universal multimode MBQC is achievable simply by combining two extended EPR states (with differing time delays) on two additional beam-splitters~\cite{Menicucci11}.
-Importantly for experiment, verifying the entanglement is much more efficient in an extended EPR state than in a cluster state.
+Here, we demonstrate the deterministic generation of ultra-large-scale entangled states consisting of more than $10,000$ entangled wave-packets of light, multiplexed in the time domain.
+The generated states, which we call extended EPR (XEPR) states, are equivalent up to local phase shifts to topologically one-dimensional continuous-variable (CV) cluster states \cite{Menicucci11} and are therefore a universal resource for single-mode MBQC with continuous-variables \cite{Menicucci06}.
+Fully universal multimode MBQC is achievable simply by combining two XEPR states with differing time delays on two additional beam-splitters \cite{Menicucci11}.
+Note that in our time-domain multiplexed demonstration only a small part of the entire XEPR state exists at each instant of time.
+This is the reason why we could achieve such an efficient setup for the creation and verification of an ultra-large number of entangled modes.